chentoast/marks.nvim/README.md

 I recommend you use your favorite vim plugin manager, like vim-plug, or packer.

-For example, using lazy.nvim, you would add the following line:
+For example, using lazy.nvim, you would add the following line to the `spec` field of setup:

 ```Lua
 {